dchemwetich/dchemwetich/README.md

 - **Collaboration:** Emphasizes responsible disclosure and collaborative security posture improvements.
 - **Visual Appeal:** Utilizes Font Awesome icons for a more engaging profile.

-**Tailoring:**

-Remember to customize this profile by adjusting the specific tools and languages to best reflect your experience.

 <p align="center">